microsoft/LinuxTracepoints-Net/README.md

 - [Decode](Decode) - library for parsing `perf.data` files and decoding tracepoint
   events.

-- [DecodePerf](DecodePerf) - tool that converts `perf.data` files into JSON.
-Demonstrates
+- [DecodePerfToJson](DecodePerfToJson) - tool that converts `perf.data` files
-  advanced use of the `Decode` library for custom formatting and minimizing allocations.
+  into JSON.
+Demonstrates advanced use of the `Decode` library for custom formatting and minimizing allocations.

 - [Types](Types) - library with types used by the `Decode` library.
 This includes the definitions for the `EventHeader` encoding.